2003 Pacific typhoon season: Typhoon Soudelor (Egay)

 A tropical disturbance persisted in the monsoon trough northwest of Pohnpei on June 7, and moved westward without development due to wind shear.
 On June 11, the shear decreased enough to allow the convection to organize, and the next day the JMA classified it as a tropical depression northeast of Palau.
 On June 13, the JMA upgraded it to Tropical Storm Soudelor to the east of the Philippines, and PAGASA gave it the local name "Egay".
 Soudelor moved to the northwest and later to the north, parallel to the eastern Philippines, and on June 17, the JMA upgraded it to typhoon status.
 The storm rapidly intensified to the east of Taiwan as it developed a well-defined eye, and while doing so passed over the Japanese island of Iriomote-jima at around 2030 UTC on June 17.
 At 0600 UTC on June 18, the JTWC estimated peak 1 minute winds of 215 km/h, while the JMA estimated peak 10 minute winds of 150 km/h.
 Increased shear weakened the typhoon to tropical storm strengthen on June 19, and later that day the JMA declared the storm as extratropical near the Oki Islands.
 The extratropical remnants of Soudelor continued to the northeast, crossing northern Japan on June 20 and dissipating on June 24.

 While offshore the Philippines, Soudelor dropped heavy rainfall that caused flooding and left thousands homeless.
 The storm caused ₱131 million (PHP, US$2.46 million) in damage and 12 deaths.
 On the Japanese island of Iriomote-jima, where wind gusts reached 204 km/h.
 It also affected Taiwan, where floods covered highways and caused mudslides.
 In Japan, the storm caused widespread power outages, although damage was minimal, and there were 21 injuries.
 In South Korea, there was $12.1 million in damage and two deaths.

+Tropical Depression Falcon

+On July 9, PAGASA classified a system as Tropical Depression Falcon, off the west coast of the Philippines.
+The JMA also briefly initiated advisories before dropping them later on July 10.